Yichuan0712/14744-SHARKS/README.md

-# 🦈 Smart Hydration Assurance and Replenishment Key Solution (SHARKS) 🦈
+# Smart Hydration Assurance and Replenishment Key Solution (SHARKS🦈 )

 SHARKS is an innovative health application demo designed for the CMU 14-744 Mobile and Embedded Software Design.
 This demo showcases a technical proof of concept for monitoring hydration levels smartly and reliably using embedded systems.